-Insurance for household-goods and local movers: commercial auto, motor truck cargo for customers’ goods, general liability and workers’ comp — plus CAL-T / DOT filings.
+Insurance for household-goods and local movers: commercial auto, motor truck cargo for customers’ goods, general liability and workers’ comp — plus the California MTR permit (formerly CAL-T) and DOT filings.

 Moving companies carry unusual risk: customers’ belongings in your truck, liability inside their home, and state authority requirements.
-We build the complete program — commercial auto, motor truck cargo covering household goods, general liability, and workers’ comp — and handle CAL-T and DOT filings so you’re legal to operate.
+We build the complete program — commercial auto, motor truck cargo covering household goods, general liability, and workers’ comp — and handle your California MTR household-mover permit (the successor to the old CPUC CAL-T) and USDOT filings so you’re legal to operate.

 Your trucks and drivers on the road and at the job.